 Let me show you these living room tables when I first acquired them a few years ago.
 They are vintage and originally made by Mersman.
 The end tables both have a dovetail drawer, while the coffee table merely has a faux drawer.
-The holes on the coffee table are plugged up and the hardware on the end tables replaced.
+The holes on the coffee table are plugged up with wood filler, and the hardware on the end tables replaced.
 Here are the tables before their first painted furniture makeover.

 As you can see the top has a pretty nice wood grain pattern to it.
-But, with some old furniture, the tops of these tables are actually a faux veneer type laminate material over wood.
-With that, I simply am unable to sand the surface down to bare wood since it is in fact not a solid wood top.
+But, with some old furniture, the tops of these tables are actually a faux veneer-type laminate material over wood.
+With that, I simply am unable to sand the surface down to bare wood since it is in fact, not a solid wood top.

 In an attempt to preserve that grain pattern I refinished these table tops with a wood stain product.
 Yes, I took a chance.
-I will only take chances when it comes to my own furniture projects, but never with a customer’s piece.
+I will only take chances when it comes to my own furniture paint projects, but never with a customer’s piece.
 In fact, I often cut corners with my own painted furniture makeovers just to ‘test’ the products.
 I know if something goes awry I can always fix it. 😉 Going in, I knew that there was a chance that the stain would or would not hold up.

 If you are new to furniture painting and want to learn how to update old furniture with paint you can always start at the beginning with How to Paint Furniture – a Beginners Guide.